Mormon fundamentalism: Bountiful, British Columbia Community

 The first member of the group that bought property near Lister was Harold (aka) Michael Blackmore, who moved there with his family in 1946.
 Other members of the church who believed in the principles of plural marriages soon followed.
 After Winston Blackmore became the bishop in the 1980s, the group took the name of Bountiful.

 In 1998 the estimated population was 600 and has since grown to about 1,000.
 Most of the residents are descended from only half a dozen men.
 The current FLDS bishop is James Oler.

 In 2002 the Mormon fundamentalists in Bountiful divided into two groups: about half are members of the Fundamentalist Church of Jesus Christ of Latter Day Saints (FLDS Church), and the other half are members of the Church of Jesus Christ (Original Doctrine) Inc.

 Church of Jesus Christ (Original Doctrine) Inc.

 The Church of Jesus Christ (Original Doctrine) Inc., is an FLDS-offshoot based on the teachings of Winston Blackmore, who split with the FLDS Church after concluding the president of the church, Warren Jeffs, had exceeded his authority and become too dictatorial.
 This group was formed in September 2002, when FLDS Church president Warren Jeffs excommunicated Winston Blackmore, who was Bishop of the Bountiful, British Columbia group of the FLDS Church for two decades.
 About 700 people continue to follow Blackmore, while about 500 follow Jeffs.

-Latter Day Church of Christ (Kingston clan)
+Latter Day Church of Christ (Davis County Cooperative Society or Kingston Group)

-The Kingston clan, officially known as the Latter Day Church of Christ, includes approximately 1200 members.
+The Davis County Cooperative Society, known internally as "the Order" short for "the United Order", has a religious arm officially known as the Latter Day Church of Christ.
+The group is estimated to have approximately 3500-5000 members.
 This co-operative runs several businesses, including pawnshops and restaurant supply stores.